Relax, Modern Family fans; 'Phil Dunphy' isn't dead: Reunion photo sends fans into meltdown

 "Ty, we missed you!
 And Sarah, where is my baby???
 Thank you Sofia for a glorious reunion!" wrote the actress in her caption.

-In another wholesome post shared by Vergara, the kids of the show, who's characters are etched forever in our minds as the 'little ones' are seen smiling, all grown up.
+In another wholesome post shared by Vergara, the kids of the show, whose characters are etched forever in our minds as the 'little ones' are seen smiling, all grown up.

 Fans were quick to comment on their changed appearances and the chosen family that they have become.